cometbft/knowledge-base/consensus/algorithm-vs-impl.md

   complex protocol in the implementation
 - The Application-Blockchain interface (ABCI) and the interactions with the replicated application in general
+- The proposer election algorithm, which is assumed to be an external module

 ## Summary